paulodacaya/yu-gi-oh-calculator/README.md

 An application that makes it easier for yu-gi-oh trading card game dueling.
 This was created to give Yu-Gi-Oh duelist and enjoyable yet practical experience while dueiling.

 ## Getting Started
-Please visit the following link where the application is hosted:
+Please visit the following link where the application is hosted, VERSION 2 is now LIVE:
 [Yu-Gi-Oh Calculator](http://paulodacaya.xyz/yu-gi-oh-calculator/).
 Enjoy!

+## Reason for remake/redesign in VERSION 2
+- was not appealing in smaller devices
+- redesigned for a more mobile friendly experience
+- cluttered screen space
+- unique design

 ## How To Use Application
 You will initially be greeted with and display card that advices to input two duelist names.
 Hit Enter or click 'Go' to move to dueling UI.